HebaMak/Axit-clone---Homepage/README.md

 # Axit-clone---Homepage

 ## technologies used
-* Technologies used:  Bootstrap , Css3, Html5
+* Technologies used:  Html5, Css3, Bootstrap ,JQuery